An approach to BPS black hole microstate counting in an N=2 STU model: Quantum entropy function for the STU model of Sen and Vafa

 At the next order in $\lambda$, we return to \eqref{PDEXilamb} and substitute \eqref{mod_inv_sol} into the term $\left( \partial \Xi / \partial u \right)^2$.
 At this order, \eqref{PDEXilamb} is solved by the second (binomial) sector in the series \eqref{Inexp}, with the coefficients satisfying the recursion relation \eqref{recursion_betamn}, thus reproducing the result \eqref{coefficientsalphanmn}.

 Setting $\lambda =1$ we conclude that \eqref{Inexp} solves the non-linear PDE \eqref{PDEXi}, up to terms that involve products of three $I_n$ or higher.

 \end{proof}

 The expansion $\Xi$ in \eqref{Inexp} receives corrections that are of higher order (higher than two) in the $I_n$.
 These will in turn lead to a modification of the PDE \eqref{PDEXi}.
 The coefficients of these higher order terms were not determined in \cite{CdWM}.
-Inspection of \eqref{PDEXi} suggests the following all-order completion of \eqref{Inexp}.\\
+Inspection of \eqref{PDEXi} suggests the following all-order completion of \eqref{Inexp} (under the assumption that the expressions for the coefficients $\alpha_{m,n}$ displayed in \eqref{coefficientsalphanmn} are actually the exact expressions).\\

 {\bf Conjecture:} The non-linear PDE governing the all-order completion of \eqref{Inexp} is given by

 However, at this stage, we cannot verify this, since we do not have at our disposal the coefficients of the higher-order terms.\\